2002 Queensland 500

 The 2002 VIP Petfoods Queensland 500 was an endurance race for V8 Supercars staged at Queensland Raceway, Ipswich, Queensland, Australia on 15 September 2002.
 Race distance was 161 laps of the 3.121 km circuit, totalling 502 km.
 The event was round nine of the 2002 V8 Supercar Championship Series.
 It was the fourth and last Queensland 500 to be held for V8 Supercars, although the race name was revived in 2006 for a club level endurance race for Sports and Touring Cars.

-The 2002 race was won by David Besnard and Simon Wills driving a Ford AU Falcon.
+The race was won by David Besnard and Simon Wills aboard a Stone Brothers Racing Ford Falcon after late-race leaders, Greg Murphy and Todd Kelly, ran out of fuel with two laps remaining.